-However, there is still a risk of contracting certain sexually transmitted infections, particularly if a person comes into contact with their partner’s bodily fluids, including semen or vaginal fluid.
+However, there is still a risk of contracting certain STIs, particularly if a person comes into contact with their partner’s bodily fluids, including semen or vaginal fluid.

 Abstinence involves refraining from sexual contact.
 Some people use the term to refer to avoiding vaginal intercourse, while others use it in the context of abstaining from all sexual contact.
-Abstinence that involves avoiding all sexual contact guarantees a zero risk of pregnancy and eliminates the likelihood of sexually transmitted diseases.
+Abstinence that involves avoiding all sexual contact guarantees a zero risk of pregnancy and eliminates the likelihood of STIs.

 Researchers continue to explore male contraceptive methods that work similarly to the female birth control pill or injection.
 Males do not have the monthly menstrual cycles that females experience.
-Therefore, these methods must use another technique to control fertility, such as suppressing certain hormones or reducing sperm count.
+Therefore, these methods must use other techniques to control fertility, such as suppressing certain hormones or reducing sperm count.

 A 2019 clinical trial assessed a male birth control pill, which passed the first round of safety and tolerability tests.
 Hormone testing suggested the drug lowered certain hormones, including testosterone, which reduces fertility.
 While some men experienced erectile problems, overall interest in sex did not decrease.

 Another 2019 study found an injectable mixture of hormones could reduce sperm motility and clog the vas deferens.

 While no male birth control pill is available on the market, one might become available in the coming years.

 People may wish to contact a healthcare professional to determine which birth control method is best for their situation.